Low-Code Platform Developer Guide

-DevNote: add some documentations about this.
+DevNote add some documentations about this.

 Corteza is API-centric, meaning that everything can be done via an API endpoint.
-Refer to the accessing Corteza sections for details regarding authentication, API endpoints, data format, and the query language.
+Refer to the accessing Corteza sections for details regarding to authentication, API endpoints, data format, and the query language.

-Refer to the Low Code configuration to get the basic understanding of the different components, what they do and how they are configured.
+Refer to the Low Code configuration to get the basic understanding of the different components, what they do, and how they are configured.

 To enable PDF document rendering, you will need to run the gotenberg Docker container.